Huiwen-Zuo/Network-packet-capture/README.md

 ## Features
 - Choose network interface
 - Capture all traffic, HTTP only, or TCP only
+- Save captured packets to a file with timestamps
 - Filters based on user selection

 ## How to Run